Originally published October 26, 2022, Refreshed July 29, 2024

 E-scooters are small, electric vehicles with handlebars that you stand on while riding.
 They typically have a range of 15-30 km and can reach speeds of up to 24 km/h.
 Many e-scooters also come with features like built-in lights and antilock brakes.

 E-scooters are perfect for quick, short trips around town.
 They’re small, lightweight, and easy to maneuver, making them ideal for running errands or getting to and from work.
-And, since they don’t require pedalling, they’re a great option if you’re looking for a workout-free ride.
+And, since they don’t require pedaling, they’re a great option if you’re looking for a workout-free ride.

 What is an E-Bike?